ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Swarm---TODO.rst

 APIs
 ----

--  DAPP API - js integration (Fabian, Alex)
+-  ÐApp API - js integration (Fabian, Alex)
--  mist dapp storage scheme, url->hash mapping (Fabian, Alex) https://github.com/ethereum/go-ethereum/wiki/URL-Scheme
+-  Mist ÐApp storage scheme, url->hash mapping (Fabian, Alex) https://github.com/ethereum/go-ethereum/wiki/URL-Scheme

 Discuss alternatives
 ====================

-I suggest we each pick 2/3 and read up on their project status, features, useability, objectives, etc - Is it even worth it to reinvent/reimplement the wheel? - what features do we want now and in future - roadmap
+I suggest we each pick 2/3 and read up on their project status, features, usability, objectives, etc - Is it even worth it to reinvent/reimplement the wheel? - what features do we want now and in future - roadmap